• Skip to primary navigation

 Beef Chow Fun

-• Scallions, green onions or spring onions: you may substitute with thinly sliced white onion too.
+• Green onions: or substitute with thinly sliced white onions.

 • White pepper: or substitute with black pepper